eole-io/sandstone/doc/topic-route-parameters.md

 });
 ```

-With this example, you can use the same `ChatTopic` class.
+With this example, you can use the same `ChatTopic` class
+for every topic subscribed by JavaScript clients.

 Sandstone will implement multiple topic instances of this same class
 everytime someone subscribes or publish to a new `chat/{channel}`